Allasso/rtf2html/README.md

                              Note, any value below the lowest threshold will default to 0 (no indent).
 Also, threshold/fixed value pairs will apply to first-indent, left-indent, and right-indent.
                              Default will be to use the values in the RTF.
+This feature is provided because some RTF docs can have indent values that vary (sometime slightly) all over the place.
+                             This provides the user the ability to clean these up and classify them.
       -blockquote_factor     when set, if left-indent value is provided in the RTF for a paragraph, right-indent will be set to a value proportional to left-indent.
 This behavior will occur even in the absence -use_right_indent, and any right-indent supplied in the RTF will be overridden by this value.
                              If paragraph has no left-indent value, right-indent will be handled normally according to